FRC 9498- ZENSHIN Robotics

 Cooperation

-To be a team which all members can work together as colleagues, regardless of differences in school or grade.
+We aim to be a team where all members can work together as colleagues, regardless of differences in their schools or ages.

 04